 The American Academy of Pediatric Dentistry (AAPD) recognizes that the desire for dental whitening in pediatric and adolescent patients has increased.
-This policy is intended to help professionals and patients make informed decisions about the indications, efficacy, and safety of bleaching primary and young permanent teeth and incorporate such care into a comprehensive treatment plan.
+This policy is intended to help professionals and patients make informed decisions about the indications, efficacy, and safety of internal and external bleaching of primary and young permanent teeth and incorporate such care into a comprehensive treatment plan.